Frendzel/cv/index.md

 __Programming Bootcamp Teacher__
 (Software Development Academy)

 SDA offers 7 months Java courses, aimed at beginners, who are ready to take the Junior Java Developer role at the end of the course.
-Teaching fundamentals of:
+Teaching fundamentals of: Java, Spring, SQL, NoSQL, Hibernate/Jpa, SOAP, REST, HTTP, Scrum;
-- Java,
-- Spring,
-- SQL,
-- NoSQL,
-- Hibernate/Jpa,
-- SOAP,
-- REST,
-- HTTP,
-- Scrum,
-- Preparing for IT Interviews;

 `07.2021 - 02.2022`
 __Instructor__